EricaXia/myblog/content/post/hadoop_exs.md

 MapReduce programs are written in Java.
 In order to compile Java files, we'll need to make sure HADOOP_CLASSPATH was properly exported in the previous steps.

-Let's take the example of having COVID-19 patient data in our database.
-The table name is `region` with attributes such as `province`, `nursing_home_count`, and `elderly_population_ratio`, which will be used for the query.
-The example SQL query is the following:
+Let's take a COVID-19 patient database as our example.
+The table name is called `region` with attributes such as `province`, `nursing_home_count`, and `elderly_population_ratio`.

+An example of a SQL query:

 ```
 SELECT province, SUM(nursing_home_count)